Huegoxaga/notes/java/android.md

 - The constraint widget in the attributes tool will allow you to enter specific numbers
 - Right click to show other reference like a baseline of an element and drag it around to create constraint
 - View id can be changed at the top
-  - It has to be unique
+  - It needs to be unique
+  - When use attribute panel to change element keys using refactor, all existing key value in the project will be replaced, use `.xml` editor if only want to change the key for selected object
 - It can be used to assign handler to an action of an element

 #### View mode